How Does an EDI VAN Work? Mailboxes, AS2, and Trading Partner Pricing

 • Companies often reduce EDI spend by 30–80% when switching from layered pricing to simplified models

 Understanding how an EDI VAN works — especially how mailboxes, protocols, and trading-partner pricing affect cost — gives you control over your EDI spend.
-This guide breaks down the mechanics of EDI VANs through the lens of cost-conscious, risk-averse finance teams.
+This guide breaks down the mechanics of EDI VANs through the lens of cost-conscious, risk-averse finance and operations teams.

-How an EDI VAN Works: Step-by-Step Process
+How an EDI VAN Works: Step-by-Step

 Every EDI transaction follows a predictable flow:

-1. A business system generates an EDI document (such as an 850 purchase order)
+1. A business system generates an EDI document such as an 850 purchase order

 2. The document is delivered to the company's VAN mailbox